Aecid/MTGArenaStats/README.md

 # MTGArenaStats
 Parses latest htm logs in Logs folder of MTG Arena

+# DUE TO CHANGES IN RELEASED VERSION STATISTICS AREN'T AVAILABLE ANYMORE. :(

 Put the exe to MTGArena logs folder
 (usually C:\Users\{USERNAME}\Documents\MTGA\Logs) and run.
 Will not work if there are no .htm files in folder. :)